loic425/website/README.md

-# M is For Mono - Sylius Marketplace Plugin
+# Monofony official website

-This is a simple repository for the website dedicated to our Sylius Marketplace Plugin
+This is a simple repository for the website dedicated to Monofony.

 ## Why?